Just how fast is fast?

 How is the Fiber Loop connected to the Internet?

-In order to increase to value of the City of San Leandro’s fiber ring, Lit San Leandro has funded the addition of a vault to allow the connection of this ring to the BART Telecommunications backbone.
+In order to increase to value of the City of San Leandro’s fiber ring, Lit San Leandro has funded the addition of a vault to allow the connection of this ring to the Internet backbone.
 This will provide fiber access to various sites including the Digital Realty Trust (DRT) data centers in Jack London Square and San Francisco.
 These data centers offer not only space for user racks but are the confluence of over 20 carriers and service providers.